What is dilation and curettage (D&C?)

 A D&C can help your provider figure out why you have abnormal bleeding.
 It can also help detect abnormal endometrial cells, which may be a sign of uterine cancer.
 After a D&C, your provider sends the sample of cells to a laboratory where pathologists can identify if you have normal or abnormal tissue, polyps or cancer.

-A D&C is also important for your health after a miscarriage or abortion.
+A D&C may also be important for your health after a miscarriage or abortion.
 It removes any leftover tissue to prevent heavy bleeding and infection.

 What are the risks of a dilation and curettage (D&C)?